gurditsingh/hydeout/_posts/test.md

 ```

 ## Generating tasks from sub-topologies
 Generating sub-topologies from your overall topology is a static process that is performed at the time your topology is built and prior to connecting with Kafka.
-When your Kafka Streams application is started, the streams API will fetch metadata on each of the source topics from Kafka to determine how to break each sub-topology down into **_tasks_**.
+When your Kafka Streams application is started, the streams API will fetch metadata on each of the source topics from Kafka to determine how to break each sub-topology down into **tasks**.
 A task is the smallest unit of work that can be performed in parallel in a Kafka Streams application.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4NjEyNzkxOCw3NjE5MzgxNzIsLTYyNj
+eyJoaXN0b3J5IjpbNDkwODYwNjU2LDc2MTkzODE3MiwtNjI2ND
-Q2MDAwNCwxMzAxMzIyNDQyLC0xNjkyNzY3NzAsLTg1Mjg2MTc0
+YwMDA0LDEzMDEzMjI0NDIsLTE2OTI3Njc3MCwtODUyODYxNzQ3
-NywxMzIyNjIxMzMwLDEzNjA0MzQyNSwxMDE1ODEzNTM0LDIwNT
+LDEzMjI2MjEzMzAsMTM2MDQzNDI1LDEwMTU4MTM1MzQsMjA1Nj
-Y3MDYxMDUsMTk2NjgxMzU3OCwtNjA5MDc0MjU4LDc5Nzg4ODUx
+cwNjEwNSwxOTY2ODEzNTc4LC02MDkwNzQyNTgsNzk3ODg4NTE1
-NSw5Mzk0OTE1OTMsLTYyOTYwODIxNSwxNzEzNzE0MDQ0LDE2Nz
+LDkzOTQ5MTU5MywtNjI5NjA4MjE1LDE3MTM3MTQwNDQsMTY3MT
-EwMDEzNDIsMTMxOTkzMjUwNSwxMTk2MjgzMzE2LDE2Nzg1ODUx
+AwMTM0MiwxMzE5OTMyNTA1LDExOTYyODMzMTYsMTY3ODU4NTE5
-OTVdfQ==
+NV19
 -->